Kozphy/Note/database/sql_book/Item 3_ Get Rid of Repeating Groups.md

 ###### tags: `sql book`

 ## what is repeating group
 An example of repeating groups of data is shown in Figure 1.6, with a **DrawingNumber** being associated with up to five **Predecessors**.
-The table has a one-tomany relationship between drawing numbers and predecessor values.
+The table has a one-to-many relationship between drawing numbers and predecessor values.
 ![](https://i.imgur.com/2eEWWqw.png)

-The example in **Figure 1.6** shows a single attribute, **Predecessor**, as a repea
+The example in **Figure 1.6** shows a single attribute, **Predecessor**, as a repeat

 If you were to see columns named **Quantity1, ItemDescription1, Price1, Quantity2,
 ItemDescription2, Price2 . . .
 QuantityN, ItemDescriptionN, PriceN**, you